hakavlad/nohang/README.md

 The program can be configured by editing the [config file](https://github.com/hakavlad/nohang/blob/master/nohang.conf).
 The configuration includes the following sections:

-- Thresholds for sending signals to victims
+1. Memory levels to respond to as an OOM threat
-- Intensity of monitoring (and CPU usage)
+2. The frequency of checking the level of available memory (and CPU usage)
-- Prevention of killing innocent victims
+3. The prevention of killing innocent victims
-- Avoid and prefer victim names via regex matching
+4. Impact on the badness of processes via matching their names with regular expressions
-- Execute the command instead of sending the SIGTERM signal
+5. The execution of a specific command instead of sending the SIGTERM signal
+6. GUI notifications:
-- GUI notifications: results of preventing OOM and low memory warnings
+    - results of preventing OOM
+    - low memory warnings
-- Self-defense and preventing slowing down the program
+7. Preventing the slowing down of the program
-- Output verbosity
+8. Output verbosity

 Just read the description of the parameters and edit the values.
 Please restart nohang to apply changes.
 Default path to the config arter installing via `./install.sh` is `/etc/nohang/nohang.conf`.